trilogy-data/.github/profile/README.md

 - pytrilogy-nlp - a trilogy/natural language interface
 - trilogy-studio-core - an online IDE for directly running trilogy queries
 - pytrilogy-t[ransform] - a DBT integration
 - trilogy-vscode - a vscode extension to support seamless development.

+## What Trilogy Gives You

+- Speed - write faster, with concise, powerful syntax
+- Efficiency - write less SQL, and reuse what you do
+- Fearless refactoring
+- Testability
+- Easy to use for humans and LLMs

 ## Why isn't SQL good enough?